President & CEO

 Dr. Gloria C. Duffy

-Gloria Duffy has been president and CEO of The Commonwealth Club since 1996.
+Gloria Duffy has been president and CEO of The Commonwealth Club of California since 1996.

 She oversees the organizational strategy, programming, publications, outreach, membership and fundraising for the nation’s largest and oldest public affairs forum.

 Dr. Duffy has initiated several special projects at the Club, including Voices of Reform (now the independent organization California Forward).
 These efforts have convened experts and stakeholders in challenging fields to build consensus for solutions and action.
 Dr. Duffy led the Club to produce its first full-length film, Final Choice, for PBS in 1998, and oversaw the editing and publication of Each a Mighty Voice (Heyday Press, 2004), which placed important speeches at the Club in their historical context.

 She led the building search and capital campaign that enabled the Club to purchase 110 The Embarcadero, which will serve as its permanent headquarters and the first time the organization has owned its own home.